pmalekzadeh/MM-KTD/README.md

 Multiple Model Kalman Temporal Differences (MM-KTD) framework for value function approximation.

-This repository contains the codes for the MM-KTD framwork, introduced in the paper:
+This repository contains the codes for the MM-KTD framework, introduced in the paper:

 Multiple Model Kalman Temporal Differences for Reinforcement Learning (https://arxiv.org/pdf/2006.00195.pdf)